Artisan Bread (VIDEO)

 How do I get better at scoring bread?

 Scoring is a fancy word for creating a cut into a bread loaf before baking.
-It’s not only for aesthetics but there’s actually a science behind it.
-It guides the loaf to rise in a consistent, controlled manner.
-It allows the bread to expand more during baking, creating an open and fluffy crumb.
-“Crumb” is baker language for everything inside the crust.
-It’s the network of bread with millions of tiny air bubbles.
+It guides the dough to rise in a consistent, controlled manner and expand more during baking, creating an open and fluffy crumb.
 Here are a few of my best tips when scoring your loaf.

 Cold is best